 From the results presented in Table 2, it is clear that there were high level of S. aureus contamination rate within raw milk which was 50 (58.8%, 50/85) and within traditional cheese which was 55 (45.8%, 55/120) with the total contamination rate of 105 (51.2%, 105/205) for both of them.
 Furthermore, S. aureus contamination rates were 40 (100%, 40/40), 10 (66.7%, 10/15), 25 (55.6%, 25/45), 10 (50%, 10/20), and 20 (44.4%, 20/45) within the analyzed raw cattle milk, raw sheep milk, other cheese, cheddar cheese, and white cheese samples respectively.
-Meanwhile, other research articles reported variable rates than the present study; for example, 49 (10.9%) traditional cheeses, 162 (15.7%) raw cow milk, and 86 (9.6%) raw sheep milk examined samples were contamination27.
-S. aureus26.
-Furthermore, 32% of the examined dairy products were positive for S. aureus contaminated with S. aureus26.
-Furthermore, 109 (17%) S. aureus contaminated samples of milk and dairy products were detected 18; all of the above mentioned research article reported low S. aureus rates than the present article.
-However, out of the 90 cheese samples examined, 37 (41.1%) were contaminated with S. aureus2 which is nearly similar to the present study.
+Meanwhile, other research articles reported variable rates than the present study; for example, 49 (10.9%) traditional cheeses, 162 (15.7%) raw cow milk, and 86 (9.6%) raw sheep milk examined samples were contaminated with S. aureus.
+Furthermore, 32% of the examined dairy products were positive for S. aureus contamination.
+S. aureus was also detected in 5.8% of the examined milk and dairy products.
+Moreover, 5% of the examined white cheese were contaminated with S. aureus.
+Furthermore, 109 (17%) S. aureus contaminated samples of milk and dairy products were detected ; all of the above mentioned research article reported low S. aureus rates than the present article.
+However, out of the 90 cheese samples examined, 37 (41.1%) were contaminated with S. aureus which is nearly similar to the present study.

-S. aureus can get into raw milk either directly or indirectly; directly through mastitis or through the infected mammary glands while indirectly through animal skin, mucosal surfaces, unsanitary milking processes, unhealthy behavior of milking workers, contaminated milking utensils, milkers' hands, environment, contact, and non-contact surfaces in cheese factories^{2,3,4,29}.
-The differences in the S. aureus contamination rate in milk and traditional cheeses within different research articles may be due to several factors such as; differences between countries, the ecological origin of the strains, hosts, level of hygiene, worker handlers, dairy farm sanitation systems, transportation systems, seasons, usage of preharvest surveillance to control S. aureus in the farm, storage conditions, and the cheese manufacturing techniques (like hygiene conditions during milking and in cheese plants, level of raw milk contamination, use of raw or pasteurized milk in cheese manufacturing, and the number of the colonized cheese handlers)^{2,8,10,27,30}.
+S. aureus can get into raw milk either directly or indirectly; directly through mastitis or through the infected mammary glands while indirectly through animal skin, mucosal surfaces, unsanitary milking processes, unhealthy behavior of milking workers, contaminated milking utensils, milkers' hands, environment, contact, and non-contact surfaces in cheese factories.
+The differences in the S. aureus contamination rate in milk and traditional cheeses within different research articles may be due to several factors such as; differences between countries, the ecological origin of the strains, hosts, level of hygiene, worker handlers, dairy farm sanitation systems, transportation systems, seasons, usage of preharvest surveillance to control S. aureus in the farm, storage conditions, and the cheese manufacturing techniques (like hygiene conditions during milking and in cheese plants, level of raw milk contamination, use of raw or pasteurized milk in cheese manufacturing, and the number of the colonized cheese handlers)2,8,10,27,30.
 Interestingly, it is evident in the present investigation that, both of the examined camel milk and cream cheese samples had not any S. aureus.
-Indeed, the camel milk negative result doesn't stun us because many previous research articles showed low level of S. aureus contamination within camel milk; for example, S. aureus herd prevalence rate in Kenya within six herds (207 lactating camels examined) were varied between 0 and $13\%^{31}$.
-Moreover, the S. aureus prevalence within the analyzed 348 lactating camel milk was 2.9% $(39/1,362)^{32}$.
-However, 28 (8.75%) out of the 320 camel milk samples collected from 160 apparently healthy camels in Sudan were positive for S. aureus33.
+Indeed, the camel milk negative result doesn't stun us because many previous research articles showed low level of S. aureus contamination within camel milk; for example, S. aureus herd prevalence rate in Kenya within six herds (207 lactating camels examined) were varied between 0 and 13% .
+Moreover, the S. aureus prevalence within the analyzed 348 lactating camel milk was 2.9% (39/1,362).
+However, 28 (8.75%) out of the 320 camel milk samples collected from 160 apparently healthy camels in Sudan were positive for S. aureus.
 The absence of S. aureus in camel milk, which noticed in the present investigation may be due to high levels of hygiene as it produced under the supervision of the Ministry of Agriculture, Egypt.
-Moreover, camel milk was able to reduce the resistance of S. aureus in experimental challenge, and in addition, camel milk has a synergistic effect with ciprofloxacin against S. aureus34.
-Camel milk contains also lysozyme (LZ), lactoferrin (LF), lactoperoxidase (LP), immunoglobulin G, and secretory immunoglobulin A and the activities of these protective proteins was assayed against S. aureus35.
+Moreover, camel milk was able to reduce the resistance of S. aureus in experimental challenge, and in addition, camel milk has a synergistic effect with ciprofloxacin against S. aureus.
+Camel milk contains also lysozyme (LZ), lactoferrin (LF), lactoperoxidase (LP), immunoglobulin G, and secretory immunoglobulin A and the activities of these protective proteins was assayed against S. aureus.